 What about earthquakes?

-Tunnels, when designed properly, are known to be one of the safest places to be during an earthquake.
+Tunnels, when designed properly, are some of the safest places to be during an earthquake.
 From a structural safety standpoint, the tunnel moves uniformly with the ground, in contrast to surface structures.
 Additionally, a large amount of earthquake damage is caused by falling debris, which does not apply inside tunnels.
 Some examples:

 1994 Northridge Earthquake: no damage to LA Subway tunnels